 Though I have been unable to see a reproduction of the image itself, Lieselotte Möller illustrated a miniature from the album of Andreas Chemnitius painted in 1602 which features a female Friendship, a naked girl standing on a plinth pointing to herself, entitled, Loquens Amicitiae pictura [this picture speaks of friendship].
 It presumably bears some relation to the device used by the Parisian printer, Guillaime Julien, from 1555, up until his death in 1589.

-Six years earlier, Theodor de Bry engraved another female Amicitia for the Emblemata of Denis Lebey de Batilly (Frankfurt 1596); the same figure (copied in reverse) illustrates a single-sheet print published two years later under the title Typus Amicitiae.
+Six years before the Chemnitius album miniature, Theodor de Bry engraved another female Amicitia for the Emblemata of Denis Lebey de Batilly (Frankfurt 1596); the same figure (copied in reverse) illustrates a single-sheet print published two years later under the title Typus Amicitiae.

 A single-sheet print engraved and published by Peter Isselburg in Nurnberg in 1617, again — in its title — proclaims the Roman origin of the motif: Der alten weisen Römer Artliche Abbildung wahrer vnd bestendiger Freundschafft vnd derselbigen liebreichen eygenschafften [The wise old Romans’ artistic representation of true and enduring friendship and the loving properties of the same]